grafana/mimir/docs/sources/configuring-grafana-mimir/about-grafana-mimir-arguments.md

 # About Grafana Mimir arguments

-## General notes
+Grafana Mimir has evolved over several years, and the command-line options sometimes reflect this heritage.
+In some cases, an option’s default value is not the recommended value, and in some cases a name does not reflect its true meaning.
+As we clean this up, we are taking care to avoid breaking existing installations.
+In the meantime, we regret the inconvenience.

-Mimir has evolved over several years, and the command-line options sometimes reflect this heritage.
-In some cases the default value for options is not the recommended value, and in some cases names do not reflect the true meaning.
-We do intend to clean this up, but it requires a lot of care to avoid breaking existing installations.
-In the meantime we regret the inconvenience.
+## Duration arguments

-Duration arguments should be specified with a unit like `5s` or `3h`.
-Valid time units are "ms", "s", "m", "h".
+You can specify a duration argument with a unit, such as `5s` or `3h`.
+The valid time units are `ms`, `s`, `m`, or `h`.

 ## Querier